-Before they register, entering graduate students must take two School of Music advisory examinations: one in music theory and one in music history and literature.
-These examinations are given at the beginning of the fall semester on the two days (except Sunday) immediately preceding the opening of classes, and at the beginning of the spring and summer sessions by appointment.
-A leaflet describing the general content of these tests is available from the School of Music academic office.
+Before they register, entering Doctor of Philosophy students must take two School of Music advisory examinations: one in music theory and one in music history and literature.
+These examinations are given on the Friday and Saturday preceding the opening of classes.

-Graduate students in the performance and pedagogy tracks of all graduate programs are required to complete four semesters of major ensemble participation.
-Students normally enroll in major ensemble participation during consecutive semesters beginning early in their degree work, to ensure completion of the major ensemble requirements in a timely manner.
+Students in the performance and pedagogy tracks of all graduate programs are required to complete four semesters of major ensemble participation.
+They normally enroll in major ensemble participation during consecutive semesters beginning early in their degree work, to ensure completion of the major ensemble requirements in a timely manner.
 Ensemble assignments are made at the discretion of the major teacher and ensemble director.

 Major ensembles are as follows.